Nerdy, written erotica doesn't need Tumblr to survive

 "You are the hero here."

-Fan fiction isn't lost, but it does have to regroup online yet again.
+Fanfiction isn't lost, but it does have to regroup online yet again.
 Thousands, if not millions, of readers around the world have found solace in the clicks between chapters and the freedom to explore parts of themselves otherwise ignored by the broader culture.
 As a medium dominated by women and people at odds with traditional social structures, fan-fiction creators understand what it means to fight for mere existence.
 Tumblr isn't their first, or last, battle.

 "What we're doing with fanfic is just maintaining a tradition that goes back to the beginning of the human race," McGuire said.
 She studied folklore at the University of California Berkeley and recalled something she learned about classic fairy tales before The Brothers Grimm got their hands on them: Characters rarely received physical descriptions, so people anywhere could retell the story and relate to it.